pankaryp/Node-Express-Form/README.md

 # Node-Express-Form
-A Node.js - Express Contact form, using Express Validator, Bcrypt for the hash generation and Nodemailer
+A Node.js - Express Contact form, using Express Validator, Bcrypt, Nodemailer and ReCaptcha Validation.